 A town was laid out at Waitohi (later Picton) in 1850, and many runholders invested in town sections.
 The provincial council was located there even though no road linked it with the rest of the province.
 After five years this impractical arrangement was overturned and the council shifted to Blenheim, though not without an outcry, which saw two rival councils in operation for some months in 1865.

-Marlborough county was set up in 1922 and later took over Sounds (1965) and Awatere (1976) counties.
+Marlborough county was reconstituted with stronger powers in 1922 and eventually took over Sounds (1965) and Awatere (1976) counties.
 A Marlborough united council was established, covering the whole of the region, in 1978.
 This was succeeded in 1989 by a Nelson–Marlborough regional council which included the newly formed Marlborough (including Blenheim and Picton) and Kaikōura districts.
 In 1992 the regional council was dissolved.
 Marlborough became a ‘stand-alone’ district and Kaikōura was included in the Canterbury region.

 Through most of the 19th century Marlborough comprised two general electorates, usually named Picton and Wairau.
 In the 20th century it became one, first Wairau and from 1938 Marlborough.
 Tom Shand, a minister in the Holyoake government in the 1960s, was MP for Marlborough from 1946 until his death in 1969.
 Under mixed-member proportional representation since 1996, Marlborough has been part of a larger electorate known as Kaikōura, which also includes northern Canterbury.